 Knish Recipe with Root Vegetable Mash

-This knish recipe is filled with a delicious root vegetable mash, wrapped in a golden flaky puff pastry (store-bought - shh).
-Melt in your mouth and really easy.
+This knish recipe is a delicious root vegetable mash, wrapped and baked in a golden flaky puff pastry (store-bought).
+Melt-in-your-mouth and really easy.
 A great make ahead side dish or appetizer.

 Servings (change as needed): 34 pieces approximately